 CA A constant, constant search, that’s it.

-DFA What is very curious, is that see don’t want to talk about the civil war.
+DFA What is very curious, is that we don’t want to talk about the civil war.
 For people who have suffered through the war in Nicaragua, in El Salvador, including Guatemala—it’s very hard to talk about the process.
 The good and the bad.

 CA I know.
 I understand.
 I will tell you one anecdote that was shattering to me: Right after the peace agreements Bud and I went to El Salvador and I wanted to go to Guasapa—one of the guerilla strongholds.
 I met an old lady there who said to me with tears in her eyes, “So why all of these wars?
 I lost my husband, I lost two of my children, I lost my son-in-law, for what?”
 I cried with her.
 I didn’t know what to tell her.
 As you said, she was wounded.
 That’s why people don’t want to talk about it.
 But this refusal to speak about it is transitory.
 Sooner or later we have to face it.
 We have to reach inside ourselves, and inside our people, too.
 It’s a lot of work, but something great is going to come from it.
 Maybe I will not be alive to see it.

 DFA It is historical pain, it’s not just physical pain, it’s not just spiritual pain.
-This is is a different degree of suffering.
+This is a different degree of suffering.
 We almost carry it genetically, this suffering.

 CA For instance, I was a child, seven years old, when the 1932 massacre began.
 I carried it with me as a terrible wound.
 It wasn’t until years later that I decided to write Ashes of Izalco with Bud in order to exercise myself from that time.
 Martinez won and he stayed in power until 1944 when our people ousted him.
 And then more dictators and more dictators until, we thought, This is it!
 We are going to be free.
 Look—we didn’t even win the revolution.
-Maybe I am stupid, because I am utopic, but I don’t think El Salvador will be the same even though our resolution didn’t win.
+Maybe I am stupid, because I am utopic, but I don’t think El Salvador will be the same even though our revolution didn’t win.
 The people aren’t going to be the same anymore.
 Something has happened.
 When I was writing Don’t Take Me Alive I interviewed many peasant women who told me they were never going to be as they were before.
 Now they know how to read and write, they know they are not inferior to men, they have done beautiful things right there with the guerrillas.
 It’s a step forward, and will help the other generations.
 I don’t think everything is lost.
 I don’t think El Salvador and Nicaragua are going to be what they were 20 years or 30 years ago.

 DFA No, certainly not.